CBIIT/cellminercdb/www/files/guide.md

 <h3 id="plot">Plot Data</h3>
 Any pair of features from different sources across common cell lines can be plotted (as a scatterplot) including the resultant Pearson correlation and p value.
 To generate a scatterplot, enter on the side bar panel:

-1. The **x-axis data** choice includes 4 fields to be filled by the user:
+1. The x-axis data choices includes 4 fields to be filled by the user:
   - **x-Axis Cell Line Set** selects the data source.
 The user can choose: NCI60, CCLE, GDSC, CTRP or NCI/DTP SCLC (see Data Sources for more details).
   - **x-Axis Data Type** selects the data type to query.
 The options for this vary dependent on the source selected above, and appear in the x-Axis Data Type dropdown.
 See the Metadata tab for descriptions and abbreviations.
   - **Identifier** selects the identifier of interest for the above selected data type.
 For instance, if drug activity for the NCI-60 is selected, the user can enter a single drug name or drug ID (NSC number) or a paired drug ID (NSC1_NSC2).
 The Search IDs tab explores potential identifiers interactively, or to download datasets of interest.
   - **x-Axis Range** allows the user to control the x-axis range for better visualization.

-2. The **y-axis data** choice is as explained above for the x-axis.
+2. The y-axis data choices are as explained above for the x-axis.

-3.  **Desired tissues to display**
+3. Selected tissues
 By default, all tissues are selected and included in the scatter plot.
 To include or exclude cell lines from specific tissues, the user should specify:
-  - **Select Tissues to** include or exclude specific tissues
+  - **Select Tissues** to include or exclude specific tissues
   - **Select Tissues of Origin Subset/s** functionality at the bottom of the left-hand panel.
 On Macs, more than one tissue of origin may be selected using the "command" button.
 On PC's use the "control" key.
 All cell lines were mapped to the four-level OncoTree cancer tissue type hierarchy developed at [Memorial Sloan-Kettering Cancer Center](http://www.cbioportal.org/oncotree/).
 In the CellminerCDB application, a tissue value is coded as an OncoTree node that can include elements from level 1 to level 4 separated by “:” character.
 For instance, the cell line MCF7 is a “breast” cell line but also more specifically it is a breast carcinoma.
 So MCF7 belong to different cancer tissue types (or hierarchical nodes) “breast” (level 1) and “breast: breast carcinoma (BRCA)” (level 2).
 There is no further sub-categorization for MCF7 however we can identify BT-549 cell line as “breast: breast carcinoma (BRCA): Breast Invasive Ductal Carcinoma (IDC)” (level 3).

+4. Color selection
   - **Tissues to Color** to locate cell lines related to desired tissues within the scatter plot.
 Selecting a tissue makes related cell lines appear in red while remaining cell lines are colored in blue.
+The **Show Color** checkbox should be active.

 ![Screenshot of CellMinerCDB Application](files/Slide02.jpg)

-**Figure 2**: an example scatterplot of SLFN11 gene expression (x-axis)  versus Topotecan drug activity (y-axis)/ both from the NCI60.
+**Figure 2**: An example scatterplot of SLFN11 gene expression (x-axis)  versus Topotecan drug activity (y-axis)/ both from the NCI60.
 Since Topotecan has 2 different drug ids in the NCI-60, the one with the lowest number of missing data is selected (here 609699).
 However, the user can type in their specific drug ID of interest.
 The Pearson correlation value and p value appear at the top of the plot.
 A linear fitting curve is included.
 This is an interactive plot and whenever the user changes any input value, the plot will be updated.
 Any point in the plot can be hovered over to provide additional information about cell line, tissue, Onco tree designation,  and x and y coordinate values.

 <h3 id="download">Download Data</h3>